HariniMS/COVID-Cases-python/README.md

 # COVID-Cases-python

-Get any Country's current COVID Cases
+Get any Country's current COVID Cases in Python by using covis module